 “It was very important for us to really know the people we were working with, to know them personally, by their names – to see what they look like and what they are capable of.
 They were not just Skype avatars, but human beings, that made part of our team, even though they were thousands of miles away”

 says Dewi, describing how the FP team built its confidence in Polish developers.

-MYTH #2: You can’t control an outer developer as well as Your own employee
+MYTH #2: You can’t control an outer developer as well as Your employee

 For Dewi, trust is essential:

-It was also important, that Dewi could count on Leaware in terms of coordinating the work flow of the developers, staying in touch with our project manager and discussing immediately each and every doubt.
+It was also important, that Dewi could count on Leaware in terms of coordinating the workflow of the developers, staying in touch with our project manager, and discussing immediately every doubt.
 It seemed especially important in those periods when the developers were working at our Torun office.
 She could rest assured they were at their desks, working on what was scheduled.

 – admits Dewi.